 If you’re taking medications, make sure to set reminders on your phone or place them in a special location that will remind you to take them.

 Look at the Sunny Side

 Try and get outside as much as possible.
-Go for a socially-distanced walk around a local park or try meditating in your backyard.
-(Making sure you follow your local health experts, of course!)
+Go for a walk around a local park or try meditating in your backyard.
+(Making sure you follow your local health guidelines, of course!)

 Allowing yourself to be in nature for even just a few moments every day will help restore some of your peace of mind.
 Besides, getting natural sunlight during the day will help you sleep better at night.

 Even though you might not be able to see your friends and family in person, it’s important to stay in touch with them.